stlgithub/dataportfolio/PowerBI/PowerBI_1/README.md

 # Introduction

-NOTE: Unfortunately Power BI does not allow users to upload their works online without a work or school email.
+######<em>NOTE: Unfortunately Power BI does not allow users to upload their works online without a work or school email.
 As I do not have such an email, I had to upload only screenshots of my projects.
-You can download the Power Bi files [by clicking here.](https://github.com/stlgithub/dataportfolio/blob/main/powerbi_files/Project2.pbix)
+You can download the Power Bi files [by clicking here.](https://github.com/stlgithub/dataportfolio/blob/main/powerbi_files/Project2.pbix)</em>

 The dataset used in this project breaks down NCAA athletic department expenses and revenues by year.
 The dataset can be found by [clicking here.](https://data.world/jbaucke/2021-w1-power-bi-wow-ncaa-financials).